My Approach to Helping

 More Info About My Practice

 I work with people struggling with: anxiety, women's issues, questions about their career, questions about their relationships, symptoms related to a past trauma, behaviors that interfere with relationships, depression, and general life struggles.
-Together we use heavily researched therapy methods like EMDR and DBT to work through old messages from the past and build the skills you need to meet your goals successfully.

 How Psychotherapy Can Help